 - Click the Next button.

 - You may be presented with an Advanced Setup modal -- select Exchange from the list of options if you are.
-(Office 365 may be selected by default -- BE SURE to change that select to Exchange to set up a MAPI connection to SmarterMail.)
+(Microsoft 365 (Office) may be selected by default -- BE SURE to change that select to Exchange to set up a MAPI connection to SmarterMail.)

 - If you are prompted with a certificate warning, click the Yes button to accept the certificate.
 (This will generally only occur if you haven't accepted a connection that uses the same SSL certificate before.)